poornachandra24/KAIO-SIGHT-/docs/data_setup/data_sourcing.md

     - Uses `huggingface_hub` with `HF_HUB_ENABLE_HF_TRANSFER=1` for high-speed transfer.

 ## Usage
+## Usage
-The download is typically triggered automatically by the `run_train.sh` orchestration script if the local data is insufficient.
+The download is typically triggered automatically by the `scripts/01_setup_data.sh` orchestration script if the local data is insufficient.

 ```bash
 # Manual trigger (inside container)